How To Green Clean the Grout In Your Shower & Bathroom

 Grout is no fun.
 The word even sounds unhappy.
 And the bright white stuff shows Every.
 Little.
 Blemish.
-It's porous, hard to get to, easily stains—the list goes on.
-But fret not, here we have it: some helpful tips to make your least favorite chore a little more bearable.
+It’s porous, hard to get to, easily stains—the list goes on.
+But fret not; with a few ingredients you already have around your house, you can remove bathroom mold from grout.

 - Baking Soda